• Enjoy visits to privately-owned houses including Fulbeck Manor and Doddington Hall, which has been in the same family for 400 years

 • Visit Burghley House in Stamford, a 16th century prodigy house with magnificent late 17th century interiors by Verrio and Laguerre

 • Cross into Leicestershire to explore Belvoir Castle, Britain’s grandest Regency castle boasting a palatial sequence of state rooms

 is an architectural historian

 Tour assembles 1400 at the Lincoln Hotel, Lincoln, for six nights.
-Afternoon: Lincoln Cathedral (with guest guide, Dr David Bostwick).
-Evening lecture: An Introduction to the Country House in Lincolnshire.
+Afternoon: Lincoln Cathedral.
+Evening introductory lecture.

 Morning: Brocklesby Park (exterior with possibility of seeing the mausoleum designed by James Wyatt – subject to restoration works) and Thornton Abbey Gatehouse.
 Afternoon: Stow Church (mother church of the diocese before the cathedral).
 Free evening.

 Morning: Doddington Hall (Elizabethan manor house) and gardens.
 Afternoon: Gainsborough Old Hall (one of the best preserved medieval manor houses in England).
 Optional Evensong at Lincoln Cathedral followed by free evening.

 Morning: Belvoir Castle (fine example of Regency architecture with exquisite interiors and important collection of Old Masters).
 Afternoon: Gunby Hall (described by Tennyson as a ‘Haunt of Ancient Peace’) and gardens.

 Morning: Burghley House and Gardens.
 Afternoon: walking tour of historical Stamford with tea at The George Hotel.